RedDogSlay/Pacman_Project/README.md

  # Service/Functionality
  ## Enemy AI algorithm
- We have implemented an algorithm for Pacman ghost that wonders around the map.
+ We have implemented an algorithm for Pacman ghost that wanders around the map.

            for (i = 0; i < N_GHOSTS; i++) {
                 if (ghost_x[i] % BLOCK_SIZE == 0 && ghost_y[i] % BLOCK_SIZE == 0) {